alterNERDtive/VoiceAttack-profiles/docs/installing.md

 version](https://voiceattack.com/#download-1) off the official site and install it.

-**Note on 32- vs. 64-bit:** If you are using any TTS voices that do not have a 64-bit version, choose 32-bit VoiceAttack.
-If you are planning on using something that _requires_ 64-bit (e.g. a plugin interfacing with the latest MS Flight Simulator), choose the 64-bit version.
-Otherwise it doesn’t really matter, and personally I default to 64-bit if available.

 If you are using the standalone version you should probably download the executable installer.
 If you are using the Steam version of VoiceAttack, you will have to download the zipped folder and replace your installed version with